fidodogtraining/fidodogtraining.github.io/_classes/basic-obedience-1.md

  - start: 2015-03-10 17:30:00 -0500
    end: 2015-04-24 18:30:00 -0500
 ---
-## Positive Reinforcement Training

-This class is for dogs five months and older (younger dogs are eligible for Puppy Class) that need to learn the basics!

-We will learn the obedience mainstays like Sit, Down, and Come as well as working on leash manners, polite greetings and  focus.

-Basic One is a 6 week Clicker Course.

-*Please, do not bring your dog to the first class session*

-## What is Positive Reinforcement Training?

-It is learning something very pleasant or rewarding will happen immediately after a behavior.
-Pat Miller writes in her book, _The Power of Positive Reinforcement
-Training_:

- > All living things repeat behaviors that are rewarding and avoid behaviors that are not.

-Positive Reinforcement Training works by reinforcing good behaviors that your dog already knows, like sitting and lying down.
-By rewarding these behaviors, dogs will want to offer them more.

-How do you make your dog's unwanted behaviors go away?
-By rewarding behaviors you want and ignoring and/or preventing the ones you don't.

-It is that simple.
-We'll teach you how to train your dog in a fun, rewarding way for both you and your dog.

-_Your dog will love you for it_
+Lay a good training foundation and start your dog off on the right paw with this six-week clicker course!

+Basic One is for dogs four months and older (little pups, see our Puppy 1 class!) who need to learn or brush up on the standards.
+Class itinerary includes Sit, Down, and Stand, as well as teaching the dogs to come when called, working on solid Stays, and reinforcing attention even while distracted.

+Our small class sizes mean that we can tailor exercises to your dog’s skill level, so even if he already knows a thing or two, Basic One is useful for fine tuning and making responses more reliable.
+If your dog sits “only when he wants to” or “just doesn’t listen”, this is the class for you!